Sup2point0/integrity/scriptures/graph-drawing/multiplication~.md

 Multiplying by $-1$ inverts all our $y$-values, which reflects the graph in the $x$-axis.
 Simple as that.

 ### _
+For this reason, I wouldn’t even consider negative scale factors when drawing graphs!
+It just adds unnecessary mental load.

+I see $(-3)$ not as a single scale factor, but as first scaling by $3$, followed by a reflection.
+That’s why when I say “scale factor”, I implicitly mean a non-negative $k$.

+### _
 I imagine this was all stuff you‘re already familiar with, but the aim here was to really make you think about what scaling means.
-Because with that appreciation there, it makes it a lot easier to understand how to multiply expressions by thinking of them as scaling.
+With that appreciation there, it makes it a lot easier to understand how to multiply expressions by thinking of them as scaling.

 ## // Dynamic Scaling